Rabadash8820/VsEditorConfig/README.md

 Suppose you have the following directory structure:
 ```
-C:\
-    git\
+root-directory\
     VisualStudioEditorConfig\
         .editorconfig
     Repo1\
     Repo2\
     RepoGroup\
         Repo3\
         Repo4\
     ...
 ```
-If you want to use the same style preferences in all of your repos (Repo1, Repo2, Repo3, Repo4, etc.), then you should put the .editorconfig file in the root "C:\git" folder.
-Unfortunately, the .editorconfig file was cloned into the subfolder "VisualStudioEditorConfig\".
-You could copy the file to C:\git, but you would have to re-copy it anytime your style preferences change.
-The solution is to create a symbolic link in the root folder to the versioned .editorconfig.
+If you want to use the same style preferences in all of your repos (Repo1, Repo2, Repo3, Repo4, etc.), then you should put the .editorconfig file in the "root-directory\" folder.
+Unfortunately, the .editorconfig file was cloned into the subfolder "VsEditorConfig\".
+You could copy the file to root-directory, but you would have to re-copy it anytime your style preferences change.
+The solution is to create a symbolic link in root-directory to the versioned .editorconfig.

 At an elevated command prompt, run the following command:
 ```
-MKLINK C:\git\.editorconfig "C:\git\VisualStudioEditorConfig\.editorconfig"
+MKLINK "root-directory\.editorconfig" "root-directory\VsEditorConfig\.editorconfig"
 ```
 subsituting the paths with those needed for your machine.
 If you do not use an elevated command prompt (i.e., a command prompt opened with "Run as Administrator"), then you will get the error: `You do not have sufficient privilege to perform this operation.`  Once the link is created, you will be able to update the .editorconfig with `git pull` as normal, and the latest style preferences will then be available to all of your repositories.
 Of course, if you don't like one of Danware's preferences, then you can place a second .editorconfig in the root directory with your overrides, or put one in an individual repo that needs to have special style preferences.